mathieuboudreau/qmt-optimization/README.md

 To resolve this, I suggest you:

-*  Delete your installed qMTLab_Tab1s repository
+*  Delete your installed qmt-optimization repository

 * In the command line, run `git config --global core.autocrlf false`

-* Reinstall qMTLab_Tab1s
+* Reinstall qmt-optimization

 ## Supported MATLAB versions

 This software has been tested and is known to work with the following versions:

-* R2015b (64-bit)
+* R2017a (64-bit)

-If you experience any compatibility issues, please report them through [GitHub](https://github.com/neuropoly/qMTLab/issues).

 ## Tests